 After establishing liability with collected evidence, the at-fault party and their insurance company will be asked to pay for the whiplash victim’s resulting damages.
 Remember that the burden of proof for liability and damages lies with the personal injury victim or their legal representative.
 A San Jose whiplash accident lawyer can help ensure that you gather appropriate proof, so you are able to seek the compensation you deserve.

-For a free legal consultation with a whiplash accidents lawyer serving San Jose, call (800) 598-7557
+For a free legal consultation with a whiplash injury lawyer serving San Jose, call (800) 598-7557

 Damages Awarded in a Personal Injury Claim